-Throttle trigger lockout
+Throttle lockout

-Make sure that the throttle trigger is locked at idle setting when the throttle trigger lockout is released.
+Make sure the throttle control is locked at the idle setting when the throttle lockout is released.

-• Press the throttle lockout and make sure it returns to its original position when you release it.
+Press the throttle lockout and make sure it returns to its original position when you release it.

-Check that the throttle trigger and throttle lockout move freely and that the return springs work properly.
+Check that the throttle control and throttle lockout move freely and that the return springs work properly.